Everyone’s going minimal these days.

 Thrive Theme Builder is best suited to bloggers, content creators, solopreneurs and personal brands that want to build a conversion-focused website.

-Price: $19/month with access to all other Thrive Themes products.
+Price: Starts from $67.
+You can also get access to all other Thrive Themes products as part of a membership offering.
 Includes conversion-focused plugins like Thrive Leads, Thrive Architect, Thrive Quiz Builder, and more.

 GeneratePress is a performance-focused WordPress theme with an emphasis on minimal design.
 Weighing in at less than 30kb it’s also super light-weight.